bumblebee26/Density-Based-Traffic-Signal-using-Image-Processing/Camera/README.md

 Hello, You can initiate the project from this part.
-The camera module used is OV7670 1/5-Inch 0.3-Megapixel Camera Module.You can check its description <a href="https://hackerstore.nl/PDFs/camera.pdf">here</a>.
+The camera module used is OV7670 1/5-Inch 0.3-Megapixel Camera Module.
+You can check its description <a href="https://hackerstore.nl/PDFs/camera.pdf">here</a>.

 ### Components Required :